 As mentioned earlier, the program steadily decreases in intensity over time.
 However, because services are provided in outpatient settings, the duration could be longer than that required for inpatient services.
 IOPs allow clients to remain in their own homes and communities, which helps a great deal when adjusting to community life.

 The National Institute on Drug Abuse (NIDA) notes that good outcomes are contingent upon adequate treatment length and that participation for fewer than 90 days limits effectiveness for treatment.
-Treatment dropout is a serious problem that is encountered by treatment programs, and those with more freedoms sometimes may feel a stronger urge to use drugs.
+Treatment dropout is a serious problem that is encountered by treatment programs, and those with more freedom sometimes may feel a stronger urge to use drugs.

 If they decide to hang out with that old friend or get a phone call from their dealer, the urges may be so great that they feel they can’t resist.
 This is why more time spent in intensive treatment can be beneficial for the client long-term.
 Clinicians will measure progress and decrease the intensity as they see fit.